INFORMSJoC/2023.0391/Output_Results/Result descriptions and additional materials.md

 [Performance comparison with different weights](Output_Results/weight_test) details the comparison of objective function values among four strategies with different weight coefficient wf (corresponding to the resutls in Figure 12 in the paper).

-[[Performance comparison with different weights](Output_Results/weight_test)] details the comparison of objective function values between PRST and R-PRST formulations (corresponding to the results in Table 7 in online appendix of the paper)
+[[Performance comparison between PRST and R-PRST](Output_Results/P-RST-VS-RST)] details the comparison of objective function values between PRST and R-PRST formulations (corresponding to the results in Table 7 in online appendix of the paper)

 ## Pseudocodes of BRC algorithm and ILS algorithm